integralfx/MemTestHelper/DDR4 OC Guide.md

   What would you expect from 14+++++?
 * The Rocket Lake IMC, aside from the limitations regarding Gear 1 and Gear 2 memory support, has the strongest memory controller of all Intel consumer CPUs, and by a fair margin.
 * There are 2 voltages you need to change if overclocking RAM: system agent (VCCSA) and IO (VCCIO).
   **DO NOT** leave these on auto, as they can pump dangerous levels of voltage into your IMC, potentially degrading or even killing it.
-Most of the time you can keep VCCSA and VCCIO the same, but [sometimes too much can harm stability](https://i.imgur.com/Bv8617y.png) (credits: Silent_Scone).
-I wouldn't recommend going above 1.25V on each.
+Most of the time you can keep VCCSA and VCCIO the same, but [sometimes too much can harm stability](https://i.imgur.com/Bv8617y.png) (credits: Silent Scone).
+I wouldn't recommend going above 1.25 V on each.
   Below are my suggested VCCSA and VCCIO for 2 single rank DIMMs:

   | Effective Speed (MT/s) | VCCSA/VCCIO (V) |